 - Week 3: To maximize top growth on asparagus, apply 2 pounds of 12-12-12 fertilizer per l00 sq. ft., water well and renew mulches to conserve moisture.

 - Week 1: Oriental fruit moths emerge.
-Most serious on peaches where first generation attacks growing tips.
-Shoots will wilt.
-These should be pruned out.
+They are most serious on peaches where the first generation attacks growing tips.
+Wilted shoots should be pruned out.

 - Week 1: Thinning overloaded fruit trees will result in larger and healthier fruits at harvest time.
 Thinned fruits should be a hands-width apart.